Benchmarking Chemically Scalable Machine-Learning Interatomic Potentials for Large-Scale Simulations of Multicomponent Alloys: Results

 We next evaluate the computational efficiency of the MLIPs, which is critical for enabling extra-large-scale MD simulations.
 The performance of UNEP-v1 is benchmarked on both GPU (NVIDIA H100 and A100) and CPU platforms on the Snellius cluster, the national supercomputer of the Netherlands.
 CPU calculations are carried out on a dual-socket system equipped with AMD EPYC 9654 processors (192 cores in total).

-For a fair comparison with the CPU-only GRACE-FS-M model, all CPU benchmarks are performed using 192 cores.
+For a fair comparison with the CPU implementation of GRACE-FS-M, all CPU benchmarks are performed using 192 cores.
 This configuration is chosen to match the computational cost of approximately one H100 GPU-hour on the Snellius system, where CPU and GPU nodes are charged at comparable rates.
 The resulting performance comparison therefore reflects a cost-normalized evaluation rather than a direct hardware-to-hardware comparison.
+In addition, to further disentangle the effects of hardware platform and model architecture, we benchmarked the Kokkos-accelerated implementation of GRACE-FS-M on both CPU and GPU platforms.
+Specifically, the CPU results correspond to the double-precision CPU implementation running on 192 CPU cores, whereas the GPU benchmarks were performed using the single-precision Kokkos GPU implementation on NVIDIA A100 and H100 GPUs.
+The use of single precision for the GRACE-FS-M GPU benchmarks ensures consistency with the GPUMD implementation used for UNEP-v1, which is also run in single precision.

-The results, summarized in Fig.~\ref{fig3-compare-speed}, demonstrate a substantial performance advantage for the GPU-accelerated UNEP-v1 over the CPU-based GRACE-FS-M model.
-For pure Cu, the H100 GPU reaches a peak inference speed of 29.4 million atoms per step per second (Matom$\cdot$step/s) at 2.05 million atoms, compared with 0.503 Matom$\cdot$step/s for GRACE-FS-M on 192 CPU cores, corresponding to a speedup of about 58$\times$.
+The results, summarized in Fig.~\ref{fig3-compare-speed}, demonstrate a substantial performance advantage for the GPU-accelerated UNEP-v1 over GRACE-FS-M. For pure Cu, the H100 GPU reaches a peak inference speed of 29.4 million atoms per step per second (Matom$\cdot$step/s) at 2.05 million atoms, compared with 0.503 Matom$\cdot$step/s for the double-precision GRACE-FS-M CPU implementation on 192 CPU cores, corresponding to a cost-normalized speedup of about 58$\times$.
 At the same system size, the A100 achieves 15.4 Matom$\cdot$step/s, which is still more than 30$\times$ faster than the CPU reference.
-For the chemically more complex Al$_{31}$Cr$_{6}$Cu$_{22}$Ni$_{32}$V$_{9}$ HEA, the H100 attains a peak speed of 19.7 Matom$\cdot$step/s at 256 thousand atoms, whereas GRACE-FS-M reaches 0.571 Matom$\cdot$step/s, yielding a speedup of about 34$\times$.
-The A100 reaches 10.6 Matom$\cdot$step/s for the same HEA system, maintaining a clear advantage over the CPU-based model.
+For the chemically more complex Al$_{31}$Cr$_{6}$Cu$_{22}$Ni$_{32}$V$_{9}$ HEA, the H100 attains a peak speed of 19.7 Matom$\cdot$step/s at 256 thousand atoms, whereas the double-precision GRACE-FS-M CPU implementation reaches 0.571 Matom$\cdot$step/s, yielding a cost-normalized speedup of about 34$\times$.
+The A100 reaches 10.6 Matom$\cdot$step/s for the same HEA system, maintaining a clear advantage over the CPU-based reference.

+We further benchmarked the single-precision Kokkos GPU-accelerated implementation of GRACE-FS-M on A100 and H100 GPUs to disentangle the effects of hardware platform and model architecture.
+For pure Cu, GRACE-FS-M reaches only about 0.73--0.74 Matom$\cdot$step/s on H100, while UNEP-v1 reaches 29.2--29.4 Matom$\cdot$step/s at large system sizes, corresponding to an approximately 39--40$\times$ speed advantage even when both models are run on H100 GPUs in single precision.
+For the HEA system, GRACE-FS-M reaches about 0.76--0.78 Matom$\cdot$step/s on H100, whereas UNEP-v1 reaches 19.2--19.7 Matom$\cdot$step/s, corresponding to an approximately 25--26$\times$ speed advantage.
+These results show that the large performance gap cannot be attributed simply to CPU versus GPU hardware, but primarily reflects differences in model architecture, computational complexity, and implementation efficiency.